How to IC and TIC

 The division sizes are not as equitable as possible, rather,

-whatever chance determines, and their differences could be slight, acute, or
+whatever chance determines, and their differences could be

 anything in between.
 What you end up with is a bunch of answers

 that, to a greater or lesser degree, favour some numbers, and

 disfavour others.
 The effect can be very subtle, or very

 necessarily pertain for the entire set of required answers.
 We

 toss again to find out how long the current bias pertains (up to